 When Lifestyle Changes Fall Short

 For those unable to reduce visceral fat through lifestyle changes alone or those with existing metabolic disorders, medical intervention may be warranted.
 Medications such as GLP-1 receptor agonists or SGLT2 inhibitors not only support weight loss but also improve glycemic control and metabolic health.
-In severe cases, particularly when metabolic conditions are advanced, bariatric or metabolic surgery—such as gastric resection or procedures limiting nutrient absorption—can be effective, improving not only weight but also blood pressure, glucose, and lipid profiles.
+In severe cases, particularly with advanced metabolic conditions, bariatric or metabolic surgery—such as sleeve gastrectomy or gastric bypass—can be effective, improving not only weight but also blood pressure, glucose, and lipid profiles.

 “Abdominal obesity is more than a cosmetic concern; it’s a warning from your body’s metabolic and immune systems,” Dr. Kim emphasizes.
 “If you have a family history of metabolic disorders, monitoring your waistline as diligently as your blood pressure is essential.”